InvestedBrick/donut.asm/README.md

 ## Prerequisites
 - You need to be on a 64-bit Linux distribution
-- You need to have nasm and the gcc standard libraries installed
+- You need to have nasm installed
-- You can run `prerequisites.sh`to install all necesary dependancies
+    - run `sudo apt install nasm` on Ubuntu to install nasm

 ## Building